clai88/389Rspring19/assignments/10_Crypto_II/writeup/README.md

 The image encrypted using ecb mode still has the shapes roughly visible, while the image encrypted using cbc is just a bunch of colorful digital noise.

 Ecb is a relatively basic form of block cipher encryption, while cbc uses previous blocks to encrypt the current block, making it more secure.
+ECB concatenates each previous block with the next block which makes it simple to use, but leaks information about your output.
+On the other hand, CBC actually xors the current block with the previous block, adding a large degree of variation among each block.
+(For the first block, you xor with the initialization vector).